Jim Clemente: Early life

 As a child, Clemente was a victim of sexual abuse.
 It wasn't until he became a prosecutor in New York in 1983, that he came forward about the abuse and decided to take action.
 After contacting the FBI and NYPD's Sexual Exploitation of Children Task Force, he agreed to wear a wire and was able to gather evidence to convict his abuser, the former camp director of a Catholic Youth Organization (CYO) camp, where he attended.
 Following this take-down, he was recruited by the FBI where he worked as an undercover agent and a profiler in the Behavioral Analysis Unit.

 FBI

 Clemente worked for the FBI for 22 years (1987-2009) where he was an expert on child sexual abuse, victimization, abduction and homicide.
-He's also an expert in criminal behavioral profiling.
+He is also an expert in criminal behavioral profiling.
 He worked undercover in a multi-year Wall Street investigation, worked the Whitewater investigation, and was part of the team that cracked the D.C.
 Sniper case.

-Jim's brother is Tim Clemente who also served as a special agent in the FBI.
+Clemente's brother, Tim. also served as a special agent in the FBI.